 Use a planter from the garden department for a tree stand holder.
 There are so many pretty ones, but this barrel planter was my favorite of the bunch.

-I found this one in the kids’ toy section of the thrift store and spray painted it a pretty ballet pink for Olivia’s room.
+I found this gum ball machine in the kids’ toy section of the thrift store and spray painted it a pretty ballet pink for Olivia’s room.

 I made these ornaments from cheap Walmart ball ornaments years ago using old sheet music I ripped up and decoupaged with Mod Podge.
 So sweet and pretty and a craft that’s hard to mess up.

 My grandmother’s side of the family is Swedish, and I remember always playing with this Dala horse on her shelf as a kid.

 Now I find a place to use her Dala horse every year in my Christmas decor.

 If you have a little leftover ribbon, use a styrofoam cone and a glue gun to make these mini ribbon trees!
 You can change the style depending on what type and color of ribbon you use.
 Or use a foam wreath form to make a ribbon wreath instead and add pom poms as “berries”.